 Every team is dysfunctional to some degree...

 Make no mistake.
 Every team is dysfunctional to some degree.
 Acknowledging this painful truth mandates an effective leader be mindful of the often-hidden damage and lost potential when a team is allowed to become dysfunctional.
-Many teams have become accustomed to the long-term friction associated with being dysfunctional and have developed workarounds.
+Many teams have become accustomed to muscling through the long-term friction associated with being dysfunctional and have developed workarounds.
 Workarounds are expensive.

 The prescription is simple.
-Read everything Patrick Lencioni authors (his content is spot on).
+Read everything Patrick Lencioni authors (his content is that spot on).
 And then commit to engaging your team in a continuous quest to minimize the five dysfunctions of a team.

 The Five Dysfunctions of a Team